Job requirements Fabricator, Steel - Structural Metal And Platework in Manitoba

 - Completion of secondary school is usually required.

-- Trade certification for metal fabricator (fitter) is available, but voluntary, in all provinces.
+- Trade certification for metal fabricators (fitters) is available, but voluntary, in all provinces.

-- Trade certification for marine fitters is available, but voluntary, in Nova Scotia.
+- Trade certification for marine technicians is available, but voluntary, in Nova Scotia and British Columbia.

-- Trade certification for marine mechanical technicians and marine repair technicians is available, but voluntary, in British Columbia.
+- Trade certification for piledriver and bridgeworker is available in British Columbia.

 Professional certification and licensing